marcelkoopman/akka-retries/README.md

 # actorflow
-Akka messaging retriies
+Akka messaging retries
 -----------------------

-This example scala akka project demonstrates using retries on failed futures.
+This Scala/Akka project shows a concept for retrying messages.

+Instead of supervising actors and restarting them, you can also resend failed work.

+In this example the ServiceActor calls a UnreliableResource, which will randomly fail.
-Instead of retrying the actor, using supervision, the message is propagated to the parent as failed work.
+In the onFailure callback for the Future, the orignal message is propagated back to the sender as FailedWork.
-The parent can then decide to retry the work message, composed of the orignal failed message.
+When receiving FailedWork, the caller/parent will resend it as a new message.

+The main app is AkkaRetriesApp.
+This will bootstrap the application by sending a start message to the Orchestrator.
+Using routing the service(s) will be receiving work, which fail or succeed.